MetOffice/simulation-systems/source/FurtherDetails/who.rst

     concerns principles and portable performance capabilities that the LFRic core design and LFRic application development standards aim to support.

-    The team can be contacted at corecapabilitydevelopmentteam@metoffice.gov.uk.
+    The team can be contacted at CoreCapabilityDevelopmentTeam@metoffice.gov.uk.

 Tools and Collaborative Development Team:
     The TCD Team is responsible for the development and integration of third party tools with LFRic including Psyclone, XIOS and LFRic Inputs.

-    The team can be contacted at toolscollabdevteam@metoffice.gov.uk
+    The team can be contacted at ToolsCollabDevTeam@metoffice.gov.uk